 The Cascade Model describes the events and pathways through care for HIV-positive individuals (figure 1).
 Declining health in the Natural History Model drives care-seeking behaviour in the Cascade Model.
 For example, when a patient becomes symptomatic (WHO Stage III/IV condition), they seek care through PICT at a considerably higher rate than before.
-HIV-negative care naïve individuals tested from 2004 onwards through one of three routes: HBCT where individuals are sought and tested at home, VCT where individuals voluntarily attend an HIV-clinic or PICT where individuals seek care due to being symptomatic or having had previous healthcare experience.
+HIV-negative care naïve individuals can be tested from 2004 onwards through one of three routes: HBCT where individuals are sought and tested at home, VCT where individuals voluntarily attend an HIV-clinic or PICT where individuals seek care due to being symptomatic or having had previous healthcare experience.
 Individuals may be tested multiple times throughout their lives and care will only progress if they are found to be HIV-positive.
 The model is described in detail in the appendix.